CCThompson82/MLE_capstone/Capstone_report.md

 loss score of ~0.69314.

-To establish a more fair benchmark for comparison, a logistic regression model that incorporated the clinical information that would normally be known at the time of diagnosis was generated.
+To establish a more fair benchmark for comparison, a logistic regression model (see methodology below) that incorporated the clinical information that would normally be known at the time of diagnosis was generated.
 These features were 'age', 'PSA score', and 'Gleason score'.

 ![Figure 5](/Figures/benchmark.png)